 In 2018, the number of people in employment (15-74 year-olds) on the Swedish labour market increased by 91 000, corresponding to 1.8%.
 Employment increased in both the private and the public services sector and in the construction sector, whilst it fell slightly in industry.
 In 2019 and 2020, employment is expected to continue to increase, but at a slightly decreasing pace.
 Sweden has the highest employment rate of all EU Member States, and it is estimated that it will continue to grow among both those born in Sweden and those born abroad.

-The number of vacancies registered at the Swedish Public Employment Service (PES) is at a high level, which is an indication that many employers are needing to recruit.
-Knowledge requirements are high in the Swedish labour market and have increased over time.
-For applicants without any form of upper-secondary education, the chances of finding a job are low.
+The number of vacancies notified to the Swedish Public Employment Service (PES) is at a high level, which is an indication that many employers still have significant recruitment needs.
+Knowledge requirements are high on the Swedish labour market and have increased over time.
+For applicants without any form of upper-secondary education, the chances of finding a job are poor.
 There is a strong, long-term upward trend in employment in occupations at tertiary education level.
 In the next few years, there are also expected to be additional jobs in occupations at secondary education level.
-Competition for jobs at this level will continue to be tough, as jobseekers with tertiary-level education are also applying for these jobs.
+Competition for certain jobs at this level will continue to be tough, as jobseekers with tertiary-level education are also applying for these jobs.

 Demand for labour is expected to remain high.
 This will lead to a gradually declining supply of skilled labour in more and more occupations.
 The output from the educational system will not meet the overall demand for labour.
 Many new jobs will arise in occupations at upper-secondary school level, but also in occupations that require tertiary education.
 As a minimum, recruiters usually require job applicants to have completed upper-secondary school education.
 There are very few jobs on the Swedish labour market that require only very low or no formal education.